kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ### ListenerEntry

 `ListenerEntry` is currently a copy of the `Listener` struct with some changes noted in the below sections

-#### Port

-`Port` is now optional to allow for dynamic port assignment.
-If the port is unspecified or set to zero, the implementation will assign a unique port.
-If the implementation does not support dynamic port assignment, it MUST set `Accepted` condition to `False` with the `UnsupportedPort` reason.

 ## Semantics